 See the Facility Name Legend for the following two graphs.

 Figure 1d.
-Overall HH compliance by opportunity in AC facility in Southern Health-Santé Sud for quarters 1 & 2 in the fiscal year 2022-2023.
-Three of the thirteen sites show a HH compliance that met the target of 80%.
+Overall HH compliance by opportunity in AC facility in Southern Health-Santé Sud for the fiscal year 2023-2024.
+Two of the eleven sites show a HH compliance that met the target of 80%.